 Rudy Cabriales, Mayor, City of Victorville

-Sung Won Sohn, Professor of Economics, California State University Channel Islands
+Sung Won Sohn, California State University Channel Islands

 Jean Ross, California Budget Project